-The 2019 Alternate Side Parking Rules calendar has added two more holidays.
-Learn the meanings and origins of religious and legal holidays that grant everyone more parking time on New York City streets.
+The 2020 Alternate Side Parking Rules calendar, plus the meanings behind holidays that grant everyone more parking time on New York City streets.

 Coronavirus questions answered by PBS NewsHour, from how COVID-19 compares to the flu, to what to do if you are uninsured, to what is social distancing.